-Luckily, the girls have the luxury of using E-learning at their schools, not every child does.
+Luckily, the girls have the luxury of using E-learning at their schools and their daycare centers, not every child does.
 Even so, it’s essential to study hard to stay on track for good grades and to ensure their hard work doesn’t go to waste.
 Thankfully, currently, the world is more technologically savvy regarding e-learning, so it should be as easy as logging-on and completing studies from home.

 Practice Good Hygiene